PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ```
 ##### I ncident

-According this Article [LRT.lt](https://www.lrt.lt/naujienos/mokslas-ir-it/11/1820550/melynu-varneliu-chaosas-twitter-apsisaukeliai-apsimeta-itakingais-asmenimis-o-platforma-nezino-kaip-su-tuo-tvarkytis) Crow Sign/Symbol does not every time/always mean: What You See Is What You Are.
+According this Article [LRT.lt](https://www.lrt.lt/naujienos/mokslas-ir-it/11/1820550/melynu-varneliu-chaosas-twitter-apsisaukeliai-apsimeta-itakingais-asmenimis-o-platforma-nezino-kaip-su-tuo-tvarkytis) Crow Sign (Symbol) does not every time (always) mean: What You See Is What You Are.
 ```

 ```